How we use AWS to manage our application services

-- Instead of managing elasticsearch clusters, we let AWS handle it.
+- Instead of managing clusters, Elasticsearch we let AWS handle it.

 And I could go on.

-We’ve reached a point where we can offload virtually everything that is not our core application to an AWS managed service of some kind, and we’ve now begun moving parts of our application to services like Lambda.
-This allows us to go one step further and only pay for the compute when we need it rather than the “always on” approach of traditional virtual machines.
+We’ve reached a point where we can offload virtually everything that is not our core application to an AWS-managed service of some kind, and we’ve now begun moving parts of our application to services like Lambda.
+This allows us to go one step further and only pay for the compute resource when we need it rather than the “always on” approach of traditional virtual machines.
 Taking this concept further we are now able to use tools such as Cloudformation to automate the orchestration of the entire Twine stack giving us a dependable and repeatable process.

 If a client needs an entire copy of our Twine product hosted in China?
 No problem, give me an hour and it’s all set up.

 The result of offloading all of these services means that every single person in our team is able to focus on what we’re passionate about, the product.
-This way of working means we have more time to innovate and develop our product rather than devote time to day to day operations work.
+This way of working means we have more time to innovate and develop our product rather than devote time to day-to-day operations work.

-Exploiting these services allows us to truly deliver a fast and efficient service, teams like ours can effectively supply innovative and reliable products to clients much faster than before.
+Exploiting these services allows us to truly deliver fast and efficient service, teams like ours can effectively supply innovative and reliable products to clients much faster than before.